unno21/currency-converter/README.md

 ## 📥 How to submit the challenge

-1. Fork or clone this repo into your publicly accessible git profile
+1. Fork or clone this repo into your publicly accessible git profile.
 2. Raise a Pull Request (PR) with your solution.
-Please ensure the PR is raised on your repository and not this repository.

-_⚠️ We encourage you to use git appropriately.
-For example, we would prefer to see a sensible git commit history instead of one large commit with all of the code changes._
+    - We encourage you to use git appropriately.
+    - For example, we would prefer to see a sensible git commit history instead of one large commit with all of the code changes.

+_⚠️ Please ensure the PR is raised on your repository and not this repository._

 ## 🖼 Screenshots